pavanvoonn-glitch/CVE_2024/README.md

 Even though many CVSS scores were missing for 2024, the pipeline worked correctly and the structure can be reused for future CVE datasets.

-## Screenshot Folder

-Place all screenshots inside this folder: